-Costumed role play, Roman object handling, scientific investigations on the foreshore — Fulham Palace offers your class a powerful learning experience in one of Britain’s most important historic sites.
+Victorian costumes, Roman object handling, scientific discovery of materials and plants — Fulham Palace offers your class a powerful learning experience in one of Britain’s most important historic sites.

 Visit our school sessions page to discover more and to make your booking.

 Our bespoke nursery and reception sessions are tailored to support learning at school.
 For more information and to book an Early Years sessions you can get in touch with our learning team on firstname.lastname@example.org or +44 (0)20 7751 2432.

 Teachers and schools are welcome to use our site for self-led sessions or other activities.
 Free literacy and maths trails are available for download on our school sessions page.

 Please let us know when you plan to visit so we can make sure the site is accessible by completing our schools booking form.